crisnoel12/crisnoel12.github.io/_posts/2017-09-03-creating-a-rest-api-with-express.md

 {% endhighlight %}

 ## Conclusion
 And just like that, we have a RESTful API up and running.
 In order for other domains to interact and fetch data from this API we will have to enable the [cors](https://github.com/expressjs/cors){:target="_blank"} package.
 CORS stands for **Cross-Origin Resource Sharing**.
 Domains, by default don't allow other domains to fetch their data, we can remedy this by enabling cors to specific routes or all routes.
-We will tackle this in a future blog post with a React.js.
+We will tackle this in a future blog post with React.js.